Compton I. White Jr.

 Compton Ignatius White Jr. (December 19, 1920 – October 19, 1998) was a two-term congressman from northern Idaho.
 A Democrat, he was elected to the open seat in the first district in 1962 and re-elected in 1964.
-White left office in January 1967 and is the last from the Idaho Panhandle region to represent the state in Congress.
+White left office in January 1967 and was the last from the Idaho Panhandle region to represent the state in Congress.

 Early years

 The son of Congressman Compton I. White and Josephine Elizabeth White (née Bunn), White was born in Spokane, Washington, and grew up in his family's hometown of Clark Fork, Idaho, and in Washington, D.C.
 He attended George Washington University in Washington, D.C. for his freshman year of college, then transferred to the University of Idaho in Moscow, where he graduated in 1942.

 During World War II, White worked as an engineer for Boeing in Seattle, and also in mining, logging, and livestock breeding.
 After the war, he returned to Clark Fork and served on the school board.
 From 1958 to 1962 White served as mayor of Clark Fork.